Leibniz-HBI/spiderexpress/README.md

 #### Aggregated Edges

 As the name suggests in this the aggregated, simple edges are kept and persisted after sampling.
-The following table informs about the minimally available columns `ponyexpress` will create.
+The following table informs about the minimally available columns `spiderexpress` will create.

 | **Column Name** | **Description**                             |
 |-----------------|---------------------------------------------|